MarinoMtz/Pygate/README.md

 2.4.
 Run the Firmware tool with ` pycom-fwtool ` on a linux terminal with the pygate connected through an USB type C

 2.5.
-Select the corresponding port, usually ` ttyACM0 `
+Select the corresponding port, usually ` ttyACM0 `, you may need to open the ports with `sudo chmod a+rw /dev/ttyACM*`

 2.6.
 Select on type ` pygate ` and make sure not to select the Pybytes options